alinex/node-validator/doc/schema/README.md

 the schema is used to validate a data structure.

 See the different schema descriptions for their possible settings and use cases.

+To see exactly what your schema allows output it's `description` property and you will get the resulting configuration explained.